Homemade Gingerbread House

 17. Once completely cooled, decorate with the royal icing.

 18. Use a cake board or large platter as the base.
-Use a good amount of royal icing to attach front-back and side walls to the floor as well as together.
-Use icing especially on the inner corners.
+Use a good amount of royal icing to attach the front-back and side walls to the floor as well as together.
+Use icing, especially on the inner corners.
 Then attach the roof.
 Use appropriately sized cups to hold up the walls below the roof till it sets.

 19. Decorate the roof and walls after the structure has set.
 Attach the decorative candy while the icing is still moist.
 Leave to set.